Regiment of Artillery (India): Raising day (Gunner's Day)

 Foot Artillery.
 This also marked the raising of the first native artillery unit and is celebrated as the day of raising of the Indian Regiment of Artillery.
 The battery is presently part of the 57 Field Regiment.

-Regiment composition
+Composition

 As in many pre-independence regiments, many of the units have been allotted on the basis of regional, historical or class/caste backgrounds – e.g. Sikhs, Ahirs, Dogras, Rajputs, Jats, Brahmins, Gurkhas, Marathas and SICs (South Indian Classes).